Find Trade Colleges

 The states with the most job growth for Precious Metal Worker are Idaho, South Carolina, and Nevada.
 Watch out if you plan on working in Tennessee, New Mexico, or Wisconsin.
 These states have the worst job growth for this type of profession.

-What is the Average Salary of a Precious Metal Worker
+Salary for a Precious Metal Worker

-Precious Metal Workers make between $23,530 and $67,250 a year.
+The salary for Precious Metal Workers ranges between about $23,530 and $67,250 a year.

 undefined